Kooboo/Json/README-EN.md

 **3. Covering a wide range of types**

-In the definition of types, KoobooJson does not implement each set or key-value pair type separately, but divides these FCL types into different templates.
+In the definition of types, KoobooJson does not implement each set or key-value pair type separately but divides these FCL types into different templates.

 **a**.
 KoobooJson classifies serialization into five types: